roikonen/scalablemodeling/README.md

 # Scalable Modeling – An Event-centric Approach

 This [repository](https://github.com/roikonen/scalablemodeling) offers a **modeling technique** for designing **scalable systems**.
-Every new system should be built with scalability in mind — **scalability is essential for success**.
+Every new system should be designed with scalability in mind — **scalability is essential for success**.
 With **Scalable Modeling**, you can embed scalability in your system design from the start.
 Influenced by [Clean Architecture](#robert-c-martin), [Event-Driven Architecture](#event-driven-architecture-eda) (EDA),